tritonas00/system-tar-and-restore/README.md

 - Later it will ask you if you want to edit the generated fstab file further.
 Old fstab file is saved as */mnt/target/etc/fstab-old*.

-- At the end, if you didn't choose a bootloader or the selected bootloader not found in the target system, the script will help you to chroot and install a bootloader manually.
+- At the end, if you didn't choose a bootloader, the script will help you to chroot and install a bootloader manually.

 Log file is saved as */tmp/restore.log*